jgraham0325/land-register-api-docs/docs/api-documentation/V1.3/index.md

 <code>POST /logout</code>

 Accepts the user's Access JWT token and invalidates all JWTs associated with a user.
 {: .govuk-body}

+#### Forgot Password
+{: .govuk-heading-s}

+<code>POST /forgot-password</code>

+Accepts the user's email address.
+An email will be sent to this address with a verification code, if a user with the address exists in Street Manager.
+{: .govuk-body}

+#### Reset Forgotten Password
+{: .govuk-heading-s}

+<code>POST /reset-password</code>

+Accepts the user's email address, verification code and the new password.
+The verification code can be found in the email that was sent following a POST to <code>/forgot-password</code>.
+{: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">